Slamovision

 Manchester City of Literature project

-Each year the UNESCO Creative Cities of Literature hold this esteemed international poetry competition to explore different approaches to poetry performance, which Manchester holds highly in its regard as a city with poetry truly at its heart.
+The spoken word version of Eurovision, hosted by the UNESCO Cities of Literature — where each City slams their way to the grand title of Slamovision Champion every year!
+The UNESCO Creative Cities of Literature hold this esteemed international poetry competition to explore different approaches to poetry performance, which Manchester holds highly in its regard as a city with poetry truly at its heart.

-In 2021 that meant that Manchester and Quebec City hosted the global event at Manchester Poetry Library.
-On November 30th our event was live streamed around the world as well as having an in person audience.
-You can catch up below if you missed it, but *spoiler alert* Nottingham City of Literature took the crown with a winning poem called ‘Where Are You From?’ by Cara Thompson.
+In 2021, as the previous winners, Manchester and Quebec City in Canada jointly hosted the global event, taking place at Manchester Poetry Library.
+On November 30th our event was live streamed around the world as well as having a small in person audience.
+Manchester was proudly represented by PA Bitez in 2021 and you can view her entry ‘Mother Messiah’ below, after fierce competition where many notorious Manchester slam poets competed at a Slamovision Special of One Mic Stand hosted in partnership with Young Identity in September.
+Nottingham City of Literature took the crown with a winning poem called ‘Where Are You From?’ by Cara Thompson.

 Slamovision 2021 Manchester